thach1ef/Application-Bot/README.md

 - ranks : same as above, just for this open channel.
 - bots : same as above, just for this open channel.

-Note - If you decide that open_channel is something you want to use, you must have Discord ID as your 3rd question (work in progress to do this dynamically so it doesnt have to be a set position).
-If you do not want to use this feature, then the only thing you need is character name as your first question.

 Step 7 : Permissions Setup - This bot will automatically enable permissions to view/comment for specified discord ranks.
 In my guild I have it setup so anyone with an officer or raider rank may view and comment.
 You can change this to your own specific needs in the config.json file.

 At the server level make sure your bot has the following permissions enabled : manage server, manage roles, manage channels, manage webhooks, read text channels and see voice channels, send messages, manage messages, read message history.